 Borrowing costs are recognized as expenses in the period in which they are incurred, except to the extent that they are capitalized.
 Borrowing costs that are attributable to the acquisition, construction or production of a qualifying asset (i.e., an asset that takes a substantial period of time to get ready for its intended use or sale) are capitalized as part of cost of such asset.
 The capitalization of borrowing costs commences when expenditures for the asset and borrowing costs are being incurred and activities that are necessary to prepare the asset for its intended use or sale are in progress.
 Capitalization ceases when substantially all such activities are complete.
-Investment income earned on the temporary investment of specific borrowings pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalization.

-2.20 Income Taxes
+2,20 Income Taxes